Focus on past glory kept Kodak from digital win

 By 2007, the company realized it needed to put more resources into the consumer camera market so it sold its healthcare imaging unit, which made X-ray equipment for hospitals and dentists and had been highly lucrative since 1896.

-Kodak pocketed $2.35 billion from the sale to private equity firm Onex OCX.TO, but analysts said it was a mistake to get out of the business when baby boomers were about to retire in droves and demand for X-rays would increase.
+Kodak pocketed $2.35 billion from the sale to private equity firm Onex, but analysts said it was a mistake to get out of the business when baby boomers were about to retire in droves and demand for X-rays would increase.

 Kodak's logic for the deal: it did not want to spend the money to evolve the health business to all-digital technology.